JulianKemmerer/PipelineC/CONTRIBUTING.md

 # General Information

+* Looking for something to work on?
+Start with the [open issues inventory](docs/issues_inventory.md).
+It lists every open [issue](https://github.com/JulianKemmerer/PipelineC/issues), most serious first, with how to reproduce it, where to look in the code, and any workaround.
 * Fully expect to begin with [discussions](https://github.com/JulianKemmerer/PipelineC/discussions) about changes.
-  * The code base is large and only loosely structured with essentially no documentation.
+  * The code base is large and only loosely structured.
+The design docs described under [Architecture](#architecture) are most of its documentation.
   * You will almost certainly need some pointing in the right direction - happy to help.
 * Move onto PRs w/ code once the idea is making sense
   * Try to keep PRs small/compartmentalized for easy review